Danielle Bregoli Headed To Harvard? ‘Cash Me Outside’ Girl’s Claim Of Having Full Scholarship Goes Viral

 This week, the teenager who shot to fame thanks to her infamous appearance on the Dr. Phil show sparked viral rumors that she could be headed to the most prestigious institution of higher learning in the nation when she shared a picture of herself holding a Harvard “Future Freshman” t-shirt.

-Bregoli is apparently spending some time in New England for her work (she has started a rap career since finding viral fame), and stopped in to the Harvard campus in Boston.
+Bregoli is apparently spending some time in New England for her work (she has started a rap career since finding viral fame) and stopped by the Harvard campus in Boston.
 While there, Bregoli snapped a picture holding a Harvard t-shirt and claiming that she had a full-ride scholarship — that she apparently was planning to give away to a fan.

 ‘”Keeping da t-shirt, but giving away my full ride scholarship to Harvard to da best fan video of #igotit” she wrote.